mahynski/finchnmr/README.md

 There are two approaches to generating the spectral libraries.
 Both methods are demonstrated in the documentation.

 1. Library spectra are taken directly from the [Biological Magnetic Resonance Bank (BMRB)](https://bmrb.io/).
-These spectra must be resampled so that they match the extent and resolution of the wild spectra being fit.
+These spectra must be resampled so that they match the extent (2D grid) and resolution of the wild spectra being fit.
 2. Library spectra are reconstructed from a feature list, which requires assumptions about the extent of those features in the frequency shift space.

 Installation